K808 White Tiger: Development

-On 9 May 2016, the vehicles, officially designated as the K808 and K806, passed their final qualification tests, allowing for production to begin for deployment the next year; 600 units are to be produced by 2023.
-The wheeled vehicles were created to enhance the mobility and striking power of infantry over the slower K200 and K21 tracked vehicles, with the K808 designed for fast troop deployment and reconnaissance missions in front-line areas while the K806 is intended for mobile strike and reconnaissance missions in the rear.
+On 9 May 2016, the vehicles, officially designated as the K808 and K806, passed their final qualification tests, allowing for production to begin for deployment the next year; 600 units were to be produced by 2023.
+The wheeled vehicles were created to enhance the mobility and striking power of infantry over the slower K200 and K21 tracked vehicles.
+The K808 is designed for fast troop deployment and reconnaissance missions in front-line areas while the K806 is intended for mobile strike and reconnaissance missions in the rear.
 Their wheeled designs make them better suited for contributing to United Nations peacekeeping operations and finding export markets.

 Hyundai Rotem expected an order by October 2016 for 16 low-rate initial production vehicles to be delivered to the ROKA for field trials, scheduled to last until late 2017.
 Production would then commence in 2018 at a rate of 100 per year.
 Out of 600 total wheeled armored vehicles (WAVs), there would be 100 K806 and 500 K808, designated K806 and K808 in ROKA service, respectively.

 Although the two variants share many performance characteristics, they have different concepts of operations: the 16-tonne (17.6-ton) K806 can perform rear-echelon roles such as facility defence and logistics convoy protection, while the 20-tonne (22-ton) K808 can conduct high-intensity combat operations alongside K1A1 and K2 main battle tanks.

 In September 2018, the Defense Acquisition Program Administration announced Hyundai Rotem would begin mass-producing the K806 and K808 vehicles later in the year.

 Design

-The engine is located in the front on the left side, while the driver sits beside the engine to the right.
-The troop compartment is at the rear, accommodating 10 fully equipped soldiers plus 2 crew members.
-Troops enter and exit the vehicle via a rear automatic ramp in addition to 4 roof hatches.
+The engine is located in the front on the left side.
+The driver sits beside the engine to the right.
+The troop compartment is at the rear, accommodating ten fully equipped soldiers plus two crew members.
+Troops enter and exit the vehicle via a rear automatic ramp, in addition to four roof hatches.

 Protection

 The K808/806 has an all-welded armored hull that provides protection against small-arms fire and artillery shell splinters.
 It can be fitted with add-on armor for a higher level of protection.
-It is also equipped with the NBC protection system.
+It is equipped with an NBC protection system.
 The 8×8 version is more heavily armored than the 6×6 version.

 Engine

-Initially, the K808/806 Scorpion was fitted with a Hyundai diesel engine developing 380 hp, but later this engine was replaced with another Hyundai engine developing 420 hp with a 7-speed transmission and 2-mode secondary transmission.
+Initially, the K808/806 Scorpion was fitted with a 380 hp Hyundai diesel engine.
+This was later replaced by a 420 hp Hyundai engine, with a seven-speed transmission and two-mode secondary transmission.
 This engine is used in 8×8 configuration.
 The vehicle has an automatic drive-line management system, central tire inflation system, and run-flat tires.
 The Scorpion 8×8 is fully amphibious, propelled by two water jets, but the Scorpion 6×6 is not.